-Influences include jazz chords; minimalism’s entrancing woven structures; gamelan’s rhythms and microtonality; tonal languages; fractal, harmonic, and microscopic patterns; ecological datasets; anarchism; cultural traditions; intricacate natural phenomena; and strong wom*n.
+Influences include jazz chords; minimalism’s entrancing woven structures; gamelan’s rhythms and microtonality; tonal languages; fractal, harmonic, and microscopic patterns; ecological datasets; anarchism; cultural traditions; intricate natural phenomena; and strong wom*n.
 She never practices.

 Naima has written music for short film; 2 full-length live circus shows; Orkeztra Glassho Bashalde (a well-loved Melbourne community gypsy band); and professional chamber ensembles.
-She now lives in the forest in the northern rivers region of NSW, where she works the land, plots to open a residency, works with her community on deepening acceptance of queerness, composes music, makes pickles and dried fruit, and writes a regular artists profile for her local paper, The Terania Times.
+She now lives in the forest in the northern rivers region of NSW, where she works the land, composes music, makes pickles and dried fruit, reads queer and feminist sci-fi and writes a regular artists profile for her local paper, The Terania Times.

 Composition major for B. Mus. at Queensland Conservatorium, Griffith University, Brisbane, Australia,1997-1999.